andrewhao/built-to-last-talk/slides.md

 ## Lasting systems - what they are

-Flexible and easy to change, to adapt to changing biz requirements.
+Flexible and easy to change

 --

-Easily maintained - loosely coupled, and highly cohesive
+Highly cohesive and loosely coupled

 --

-Resistant to the Dreaded Rewrite

-???

-It's not throwaway, but like all systems, it's not overengineered with the expectation that it must last forever
+Precise semantics that fully express the business domain

 ---